 COLLABORATIVE WHOLE PERSON CARE + HUMAN TOUCH BENEFITS THE PATIENT AND BOTTOM LINE

-Healthcare costs rise when physical symptoms of mental health conditions are underrecognized and the patient becomes a number.
-It is the human touch from an HMC HealthWorks™ advocate that gets a patient engaged.
+Healthcare costs rise when physical symptoms of mental health conditions are underrecognized and the patient becomes a statistic.
+Human touch from an HMC HealthWorks™ advocate gets the patient engaged and forms a personal connection.

-It’s easy to feel like just a number when accessing your information requires inputting a deliberately confusing combination of letters, numbers and symbols related to your login and password.
-Further, a patient may be referred from physician to physician without confidently knowing whether the physicians are communicating throughout the process.
+It’s easy to feel like a number when accessing your health information.
+Logins require inputting a deliberately confusing combination of letters, numbers and symbols.
+Furthermore, a patient may be referred from physician to physician without confidently knowing whether the physicians are communicating throughout the process.
 With numerous healthcare plans or wellness programs in place, treatment can look very turn-key and impersonal.

-It’s vital that patients feel comfortable with and supported by their entire healthcare team.
+It’s vital that patients feel confident, safe and supported by their entire healthcare team.
 Especially those patients who require a mental health program or suffer from a behavioral health condition.
-To often, mental health conditions are undertreated, resulting in high costs for patients and the medical system.
+Too often, mental health conditions are undertreated, resulting in high costs for patients and the medical system.
 Concurrent, coordinated, and holistic treatment is the key to better outcomes.

 Co-morbidity Costs Everyone More

-Patients, their families, public and private health insurers, and other stakeholders are all impacted by the rise in people living with multiple chronic conditions, which are associated with poorer health outcomes, and an increase in healthcare utilization and associated healthcare costs.
+Patients, their families, public/private health insurers and other stakeholders are all impacted by the rise in people living with multiple chronic conditions.
+This often leads to poorer health outcomes and an increase in healthcare utilization and associated healthcare costs.

-There are several contributing factors that are driving comorbidity, including an aging population that has improved access to detection and diagnosis of disease.
-However, lifestyle changes are also driving the onset of disease (e.g., diabetes or cardiovascular disease, whose contributing factors are associated with diet and a more sedentary lifestyle) , , as are drug-to-disease and disease-to-disease interactions,1 and environmental factors (e.g. pollution).
+There are several contributing factors that are driving comorbidity, including an aging population with improved access to detection and diagnosis of disease.
+However, lifestyle changes are also driving the onset of disease (such as diabetes or cardiovascular disease, whose contributing factors are associated with diet and a more sedentary lifestyle).
+Similarly, drug-to-disease and disease-to-disease interactions play a role, as do environmental factors (such as pollution).
 In their comprehensive report, the Robert Wood Johnson Foundation reported that these factors are interrelated.
 Medical illness can lead to mental or behavioral health disorders and vice versa.